 If you’re a fan of the Barstool Sports brand or have been following the likes of Dave Portnoy on social media, you know the Barstool Sportsbook has launched in Pennsylvania.

 Barstool has partnered with Penn National Gaming to form a sportsbook for the people.
 If you’re not familiar with Penn National Gaming, it is one of the leading gaming brands and has now bought a 36% share of Barstool Sports.
-Now the two companies are in the works to launch a sportsbook in states like Pennsylvania, Michigan and Indiana with a target date of summer 2020.

 What’s interesting about this partnership is that there’s more to it than just gaming.
 Of course, Penn National Gaming has multiple land-based properties and Barstool does more than just sports.
 Portnoy, who is also known as El Presidente, is famous for his pizza slice reviews, and that’s expected to have some kind of presence at the land-based properties.
 Also, we’re expected to see some dressing up of the sportsbooks so that the areas for watching the games are more exciting to “Stoolies” and fans.

 Barstool Sportsbook officially went live in PA toward the middle of September 2020.
 We suggest you check out our top rated sportsbooks.

 Following this American debut, the Barstool Sports partners are in the works to launch a sportsbook in states like Michigan, and Indiana as soon as possible.

 Here are the offerings, experience, and promo codes you should use to start your PA Barstool Sportsbook journey: